luckpp/js-starter-kit/README.md

 #### 8.2.2.
 Serve the generated mock data

 After generating the mock data you can serve it using **JSON Server**.

-NOTE: **JSON Server** will parse the mock data JSON file and make a mock APU for each top level object it finds.
+NOTE: **JSON Server** will do the following:
+- will parse the mock data JSON file and make a mock API for each top level object it finds.
+- any HTTP operations will done against the **JSON Server** will reflect in the JSON file (which will be updated).

 1. Install `json-server`:
     - run `npm i json-server --save-dev`